ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 its superiority over the common way or most ways
 of putting down meat, and will not soon be aban­
 doned for any other.
 The meat is unsurpassed for
-sweetness, delicaey and freshness of color
+sweetness, delicaey and freshness of color.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_indianhead_ver01:data:sn83016368:00415627531:1878113001:0083/pct:25.711927,54.114509,10.813042,10.999384/!600,600/0/default.jpg"/>
 </td>